MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 2. The files must be shared with the user.

-For a user to access content in a OneDrive that has no segments associated and IB mode as *Open*:

-- The files must be shared with the user.
+>[!NOTE]

-By default, non-segment users can access shared OneDrive files only from other non-segment users with IB modes as *Open*.
+>By default, non-segment users can access shared OneDrive files only from other non-segment users with IB modes as *Open*.
 They can't access shared files from OneDrive that have segment(s) applied and the IB mode is *Explicit*.

 ## Example scenario